Manuel Margot Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks third in the league.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fourth-best in the league.

-- The Yankees have the seventh-ranked team ERA across all league pitching staffs (3.53).
+- The Yankees have a 3.59 team ERA that ranks seventh among all MLB pitching staffs.

-- Yankees pitchers combine to surrender 31 home runs (one per game), the eighth-fewest in baseball.
+- Yankees pitchers combine to rank 11th in baseball in home runs surrendered (33 total, one per game).

-- Brito (2-3) gets the starting nod for the Yankees in his seventh start of the season.
-He's put together a 5.56 ERA in 22 2/3 innings pitched, with 17 strikeouts.
+- German makes the start for the Yankees, his seventh of the season.
+He is 2-2 with a 4.46 ERA and 39 strikeouts in 34 1/3 innings pitched.

-- In his most recent appearance on Saturday, the righty tossed five innings against the Texas Rangers, allowing two earned runs while surrendering four hits.
+- The righty's last appearance was on Monday against the Cleveland Guardians, when he went 8 1/3 innings, surrendering one earned run while giving up two hits.

-- The 25-year-old has a 5.56 ERA and 6.7 strikeouts per nine innings across six games this season, while allowing a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.